nathanfletch/robotify/README.md

 Describe: robotify()

-Test: 'It should return the message "I only understand a single integer" if the user inputs an empty string' Expect(robotify("")).toEqual(["I only understand a single integer"]);
+Test: 'It should return the message "I only understand a single positive integer" if the user inputs an empty string' Expect(robotify("")).toEqual(["I only understand a single positive integer"]);

 Test: 'It should return "0" if the user inputs 0' Expect(robotify("0")).toEqual(["0"]);